MarlonKr/ReportGPT/README.md

 This repository contains a Python application designed to extract relevant information from PDF files.
 The main idea is to iterate through chunks of the pdf(s) and "note down", so to say, what's there about the user's query.

-## Features

-The process inherits several token-consuming but quality-enhancing approaches:

-- Chunk cleaning from PDF artifacts
-- Chunk translation into English (for consistency and best LLM performance)
-- Report refinement (second iteration that checks for missing information in the final report)
-- Reundancy removal (planned)

-## User Input

-- Chunk size: The size of the token window that iterates through the PDF
-- Overlap size: The size of the overlapping tokens which are used to catch otherwise missing context
-- Topic of interest: The information that the user is looking for.
-Can be quite specific.
-- Format: The final format of the output.
-A 'report' format is default, can be changed to any other output format (e.g. table, bullet points, or even a poem).

 ## Scripts